-5.1.General methodological presentation
+5.1.
+Methodological overview

 This course of Mechanics deals with the relationship between the forces acting on a mechanical system (vehicle, robot, mechanism...) and the resulting motion of the system.
 Therefore, emphasis is placed on the dynamic problem under the classical laws of physics (Newtonian Mechanics)